Targeting the types of keywords your audience is searching and clicking on is the foundation of a strong organic traffic strategy.

 Good examples are recipes, clothing combinations and even cars.

-In the example below, some people are very specific about their website and with keyword query.
+In the example below with good keyword search volume, some people are very specific about their website and with keyword query.

 As you can see a “fix” keyword suggests the searcher has a problem.

 An “improve” keyword would suggest the searcher has a problem with their current situation.

 Perhaps they are more positive in outlook than those searching to fix a problem.

 In the screenshot below, just look at the different aspects of a website they’d like to improve.

 An “increase” keyword is made by someone who is looking for a better result than they currently have.

 A ‘reduce” keywords is another problem search query made by someone with a problem looking for a better future result.